-This prospective, randomized open study was done in patients of 5 to 15 years of age, attending Pediatrics Out-Patient and In-Patient of J. N. Medical College and Hospital, AMU, Aligarh (India), after taking prior permission from the Institutional Ethic Committee (IEC).
+This prospective, randomized open study was done in patients of 5 to 15 years of age, attending Pediatrics Out-Patient and In-Patient of J. N. Medical College and Hospital, Aligarh Muslim University, Aligarh (India), after taking prior permission from the Institutional Ethics Committee (IEC).
+The duration of study was from January 2004 to February 2006.
+Patients having wheeze audible on auscultation were included after taking the consent from their parents or guardians.
+Patients having impending respiratory failure or other serious systemic diseases were excluded from the study.